-The suffering of many people in Cork city and county during 1846 to 1852 is indescribable.
-At one stage almost six thousand people, were housed at the workhouse in Cork City (present day St. Finbarr’s Hospital), which only had a capacity of two thousand.
-A visit to the Famine Museum in the West Cork town of Skibbereen and the nearby grave yard of Abbeystrowry, where up to ten thousand victims lie buried in a mass grave, engraves the impact of the Great Irish Famine on one’s mind.
+A visit to the Famine Museum in the West Cork town of Skibbereen and the nearby grave yard of Abbeystrowry, where up to ten thousand victims lie buried in a mass grave, engraves the impact of the Great Irish Famine on a person’s consciousness.

 (Festival speaker, Marat Moore at the Famine Graveyard in Skibbereen, Cork)

 Likewise a trip to the Heritage Centre in the Cork Harbour town of Cobh (originally Cove, later called Queenstown, and now Cobh) will show one, the conditions faced by emigrants on the coffin ships, during their journeys.
-This Centre lies close to the very site in the port, from where over a million Irish people emigrated in the 150 years after 1815.
+This Centre lies close to the very embarkation jetties, from where almost three million Irish people emigrated in the 150 years after 1815.

 The Famine forced hundreds of thousands to take to these coffin ships and travel to the cities of Britain and America.
 In turn, with their remittances, arriving back from those who had emigrated earlier, it led to a larger permanent and ongoing exodus of the Irish from their country for the next century and more.

 The most plausible estimate of the Irish Famine’s demographic toll between 1846 and 1852 is of over one million dead and over one and half million emigrants.
 Estimates put the population of the county of Cork at 854,000 in 1841, by 1851 it was back to around 650,000.
 The City’s population increased slightly to 85,000 as a result mainly of the huge influx from the rural areas.